Higher-order spacings in the superposed spectra of random matrices with comparison to spacing ratios and application to complex systems: Introduction

 Among all the statistical measures of spectral fluctuations, those act as probes to detect quantum chaos in RMT, the most well-known is the nearest neighbor spacing (NNS), defined as $s_{i}=E_{i+1}-E_{i}$, where $E_{i},\,\,\, i=1,2,\ldots$ are the eigenvalues of the corresponding matrix.
 The conjecture relating random matrices to chaotic quantum systems, is known as Bohigas-Giannoni-Schmit (BGS) conjecture, which states that the spectral fluctuation of a quantum system whose classical limit is chaotic agrees with the random matrix under suitable symmetry consideration \cite{PhysRevLett.52.1}.
 This has been verified extensively in experiments \cite{delande1986quantum,friedrich1989hydrogen,ellegaard1996symmetry}, simulations \cite{baranger1994mesoscopic,bandyopadhyay2002testing,jacquod2003quantum}, and supported by some theoretical studies \cite{muller2004semiclassical,muller2005periodic,berry1985semiclassical,sieber2001correlations,muller2009periodic}.

 But, for the correct characterization of the system, the spectra must be symmetry-deduced.
 Because if there exists any additional symmetry, the Hamiltonian becomes block diagonal in the eigenbasis of the operator, corresponding to that symmetry, or we can say that the Hilbert space of the system splits into invariant subspaces, i.e., $H=H_1 \oplus H_2 \oplus H_3 \oplus \ldots H_m$, $i=1,2, \ldots m$ characterized by good quantum numbers corresponding to the respective symmetries \cite{stockmann2000quantum}.
 If we ignore symmetries and the eigenvalues from different blocks get superposed, then the true correlation between the eigenvalues is lost due to the near degeneracies, resulting in level clustering, which is misleading \cite{mehta2004random,guhr1998random,tekur2020symmetry,dyson1962statistical3,gunson1962proof,anderson2010introduction, giraud2022probing,santos2010localization,gubin2012quantum,tkocz2012tensor,smaczynski2013extremal,tkocz2013note}.
 Because, integrable system shows level clustering as a spectral signature and the spacing distribution of its eigenvalues follows the Poisson distribution, $P(s) = \exp(-s)$, which is known as Berry and Tabor's conjecture \cite{berry1977level}.
 Thus, the spectra drawn from the same subspace can only provide the correct fluctuation property.
+Therefore, the presence or absence of symmetries has a great impact on the spectral correlations.